-Olive oil produced by this method is known as first cold pressed olive oil, and is a pure product.
+Olive oil produced by this method is known as the first cold-pressed olive oil, and is a pure product.
 In Provence, it takes five kilograms (10 pounds) of olives to produce one litre (34 ounces) of oil.

 “The olive trees are silver, with sometimes a hint of blue or greenish bronze whitening against earth that is yellow, violet, orange or a dull red.
 But always so hard, hard, hard … it suits me well to work with gold and silver.”